 Communities of Opportunity

-In King County, where you live, how much you make, and the color of your skin are major predictors of your life experience and your chances of living well and thriving.
-Health and social disparities are increasing markedly in King County, Washington.
-While average measures of quality of life, social, and health factors are among the highest in the country, these averages mask stark differences by place, race and income.
-Significant portions of the county have been left behind as demographics have shifted and our region now experiences some of the greatest inequities among large US metropolitan areas.
-Life expectancy ranges from 74 years in the lowest decile census tracts to 87 years in the highest, smoking ranges from 5% to 20%, and frequent mental distress ranges from 4% to 14%.
+Communities of Opportunity used data collected by Public Health — Seattle & King County and the King County Department of Community and Human Services to identify areas that have the greatest inequity.
+In King County, where you live, how much you make, and the color of your skin are significant predictors of your life experience and your chances of living well and thriving.
+While average measures of quality of life, social, and health factors are among the highest in the country, these averages mask differences by place, race and income.